slimtoolkit/examples/php7_builtin_web_server/README.md

-# Java Dropwizard Web Service using standard `openjdk` image
+# PHP Web Service using built-in dev server from the official `php:7-cli` image

 Commands: